APISENSE/docs/en/1.11.0/guide/advanced/custom sting/index.md

     - __api__: contains json file containing API documentation to import in the Dashboard settings.
     - __html__: contains html documentation about the _Dart_.

+Please note that if you want to use `JSPromise` in your Sting, you will need the dependency:

+    dependencies {
+        implementation 'io.apisense:java-darts:1.4.3'
+    }

 ## Implement your features